ClearBlade/native-libraries/clearblade.md

 Retrieves the message history for a topic within the specified parameters.

 * @param {string} topic - String that signifies which topic to search
-* @param {int} count - Number that signifies how many messages to return; 0 returns all messages
+* @param {number} count - Number that signifies how many messages to return; 0 returns all messages
 * @param {int} last - Epoch timestamp in seconds that will retrieve 'count' number of messages before that timestamp
 * @param {int} start - Epoch timestamp in seconds that will retrieve 'count' number of  messages within timeframe
 * @param {int} stop - Epoch timestamp in seconds that will retrieve 'count' number of  messages within timeframe